 Amy Derringer Chandler, MSW, LCSW is a relational psychotherapist whose attunement and compassion for the profound and enduring impact of loss, abuse and neglect create a context for her clients to understand, grieve and reclaim their sense of identity.
 She works with adults and couples in the straight and LGBTQIA communities.

-Amy equally delights in her role as mentor to emerging and seasoned therapists.
+Amy equally values her role as mentor to emerging and seasoned therapists.
 She provides individual consultation, and coordinates and supervises the Natalie Haimowitz Postgraduate Fellowship Program at Womencare.

 With a gentle, grounded strength, Amy engages her clients and mentees as guide, witness and fellow traveler.